 The OSU Across-Breed EPD calculator is a Microsoft Office Excel® Macro-Enabled Worksheet.
 It has been formatted to run most efficiently in Excel 2016.
 However, an alternative version that will function using older Excel versions is available.
 In order for all of the features to work, macros must be enabled.
 The OSU Across-Breed EPD calculator can be downloaded here or contact your local OSU Extension Office.
 Data for the program will change yearly according to the most recent USMARC AB-EPD data.
 Therefore, the software program will change yearly as well.
 New versions will be made available through this website.

 Oct 2018 |

 Ask an Expert is a way for you to get answers from the Oregon State University Extension Service.
 We have experts in family and health, community development, food and agriculture, coastal issues, forestry, programs for young people, and gardening.

-I'm in the process of buying some grassfed beef through an Oregon coast farmer on Craigslist.
-The beef was recently processed and is ready to pick up, however we won't be getting any liver as the cows had liver flukes.
-I'm wondering if liver flukes affect the rest of the animal/meat quality and...
+Q: I'm in the process of buying some grassfed beef through an Oregon coast farmer on Craigslist.
+The beef was recently processed and is ready to pick up, however we won't be getting any liver as the cows had liver flukes. ...